raudinm/hacker-news-clone/README.md

 # Hacker News Clone

-A modern, responsive clone of Hacker News built with Next.js, TypeScript, and Tailwind CSS.
+A modern, responsive clone of Hacker News built with Next.js, TypeScript, and Tailwind CSS following Clean Architecture principles.
 This project fetches real-time data from the Hacker News API and provides a familiar interface for browsing stories, comments, and submitting new content.

+## 🏗️ Architecture

+This project implements **Clean Architecture** to ensure separation of concerns, testability, and maintainability.
+The codebase is organized into four distinct layers:

+- **Domain Layer**: Business entities, use cases, and repository interfaces
+- **Application Layer**: Controllers, presenters, and custom hooks
+- **Infrastructure Layer**: External API clients and repository implementations
+- **Presentation Layer**: React components and UI logic

+For detailed information about the architecture, see [CLEAN_ARCHITECTURE_REFACTOR.md](./CLEAN_ARCHITECTURE_REFACTOR.md).

 ## 🚀 Features